 Water Test Kit Uses — Do’s and Don’ts

-Here are a few additional essential guidelines to keep in mind:
+Here are a few important tips to keep in mind when using a water test kit:

-- Read instructions: Each kit comes with specific directions to follow.
+- Read the instructions: Each water test kit will include specific directions to follow.

-- Keep a timer nearby: All methods require a certain amount of time for incubation — from a few seconds to a few days.
+- Keep a timer nearby: All test methods will take a specific amount of time to work — from a few seconds to a few days.

-- Maintain your kit closed: Only open it when you’re ready to use it, whether it’s a bacteria container or a paper strip.
-Air could alter the material and results.
+- Keep your kit closed: Only open the kit when you are ready to use it, whether it is a bacteria container or a paper strip.
+Otherwise, the moisture in the air could ruin your results.

-- Use water from a regularly used faucet: Kitchen and bathroom faucets are best as they’re generally used daily.
+- Take water from a frequently used faucet: Kitchen and bathroom faucets are generally the most reliable as they are used daily.

 Are Home Water Test Kits Accurate?

-So for the most accurate results, lab tests are recommended.
-They’re conducted by chemists who know precisely what to look for and can best identify but also measure impurities and bacteria.
-Ensure that the laboratory you choose is certified by your state (8).
+For the most accurate results, lab tests are recommended.
+They are conducted by chemists who know precisely what to look for and can identify and measure impurities and bacteria.
+Ensure that the laboratory you choose is certified by the relevant authorities (7).